m4drat/memplusplus/README.md

 ### How to use the library internally

-1. just copy whole directory with libmemplusplus to your project root directory.
+1. just copy the whole directory with libmemplusplus to your project root directory.

 2. In your project's cmake file add this: